How do you use non-exercise activity thermogenesis (NEAT) to build leg muscles?

 Your legs need to work during the day and your workout to build larger muscles.
 Standing works the legs, butt, abdominal, and lower back muscles.
-When you stand, it requires muscles to support the weight of the muscles above them.
-Your legs must support your stomach, butt, chest, shoulders, neck, and head weight.
+When you stand, it requires muscles to support the weight of the powers above them.
+For example, your legs must support your stomach, butt, chest, shoulders, neck, and head weight.

 If you stand correctly, you perform a vertical plank.
 You stand correctly by placing your feet shoulder-width apart and slightly bending your knees.
 Start simple to build up stamina and leg strength.
 Stand for about 10 minutes each hour and then work up to where you can stand for hours at a time.
 Do not rush or overdo it because consistency and compliance are more critical than accomplishments.

 How to use walking to build leg muscles

-Walking is another NEAT activity you can use to build leg muscles during the day.
+Walking is another NEAT activity to build leg muscles during the day.
 When walking, focus on posture, form, and pace.
 Power walking is an effective way to work leg muscles.
 You can walk casually to relax your legs and mind if you squat, lunge, or deadlift.

 As long as you stand regularly and for an extended amount of time during the day, you can get away with 30 minutes to one hour of walking each day.
 Walking is a compound activity that works on your upper body.

 When you keep your muscles active, they get healthier and respond to your workout better.
-Some ways you can walk during the day: house cleaning, picking up the mail, walking around your neighborhood, mowing the grass, and taking out the trash.
+Some ways you can walk during the day: are house cleaning, picking up the mail, walking around your neighborhood, mowing the grass, and taking out the trash.

 How to use your job to build leg muscles